lbl-srg/obc/specification/source/verification.rst

 * Cooling coil valve position [%]

-The input and output trends were processed using a csv to mos conversion script.
-We used data beginning at midnight on June 7 2018.
+The input and output trends were processed using a csv to mos conversion script [fixme: maybe add link].
+The data used in the example begins at midnight on June 7 2018.

-We implemented a Modelica model that conducts the verification.
-The model reads the input and output trends in, generates the output of the OBC cooling coil valve sequence specification using the recorded inputs and compares that output to the trended one.
+A Modelica model that conducts the verification reads the input and output trends in, generates the output of the OBC cooling coil valve sequence specification using the recorded inputs and compares that output to the trended one.

 .. figure:: img/verification/CoolingCoilValve_Trends.png
    :width: 500 px